MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 c1bb8cf53f8a   mcr.microsoft.com/cosmosdb/linux/azure-cosmos-emulator:vnext-preview  "/bin/bash -c /home/…"   5 seconds ago   Up 5 seconds   0.0.0.0:1234->1234/tcp, :::1234->1234/tcp, 0.0.0.0:8081->8081/tcp, :::8081->8081/tcp   wonderful_tu
 ```

 The emulator gateway endpoint runs on port 8081 and the data explorer on port 1234.
 Copy `http://localhost:1234` into your browser to access the data explorer.
 It may take a few seconds for data explorer to come up.
-The gatewat endpoint should be available immediately.
+The gateway endpoint should be available immediately.

 ### Docker Commands